Aaron Cruden: International career

 Cruden won his twelfth cap for the All Blacks in the final test against Ireland in Hamilton on 23 June 2012 replacing the injured Dan Carter in the starting line-up.
 Cruden set up two tries for Sonny Bill Williams and had a hand in a third and kicked two conversions before limping off during the first half of the 60-0 All Blacks victory.

 Cruden received rave reviews following his performance against Ireland.

 On 8 September 2012, Cruden started in the 2012 Rugby Championship Test against Argentina.
 The match was played in atrocious conditions at The Caketin in Wellington.
 Cruden kicked three penalties and one conversion in the All Blacks' 21-5 victory.

 Cruden returned to Super Rugby as captain of the Chiefs and was re-selected for New Zealand in 2016, having missed the 2015 season due to injury.
 Cruden was initially used as the starting fly-half, but continued to struggle with injury.
-This meant that Beauden Barrett- who was consistently playing better and better was able to supplant Cruden.
+This meant that Beauden Barrett who was consistently playing better was able to supplant Cruden.

 Cruden came off the bench in all three tests against the British and Irish Lions in the 2017 series, playing his 50th and final test for New Zealand in the drawn 15-15 series decider against the Lions.